-About a block from the Town Square, at the intersection of Missouri Highway 71 and Route 66, is a “must see” along your trek through Carthage — the historic Boots Court Motel.
+About a block from the Town Square, at the intersection of Missouri Highway 71 and Route 66, is a “must-see” along your trek through Carthage — the historic Boots Court Motel.
 Built as a tourist court in 1939 by Arthur Boots, this popular stop along the old Mother Road, once advertised a radio and every room and reportedly, Clark Gable once stayed in Room 6.
 The Boots Motel is a classic example of Streamline Architecture that was so popular during this era.

 Across from the Boots Motel, once stood the Boots Drive-in that offered fountain service and “Breakfast at any hour!”
 The drive-in thrived throughout the 1940s but declined after the Interstate bypassed Carthage and finally closed in 1971.
-However, the building was preserved and today is utilized as bank.
+However, the building was preserved and today is utilized as a bank.

 One block north of the Boots Motel stands the remains of another old tourist court – the Dazy Apartments and Sleeping Rooms.
 While its obvious that the Dazy has seen much better days, it still appears to remain in use today.

 Carthage is also home to one of the few surviving drive-in theaters left in America.
 Thanks to the efforts of Mark and Dixie Goodman, this old drive-in has not gone the way of most of these old icons.
 When the Goodmans bought the historic drive-in, it was in a state of much disrepair, however, they have brought this old theatre back to life.